linzac03/trader-public/README.md

 # trader-public

-public, semi-cleaned up, version of my crypto trader
+public, semi-cleaned up, version of my very very naive crypto trader

 I do not, in any way, make any promises about this being a profitable trader and take no responsibility for any use of this project